Cornwall Railway: Origins

 At the time of the accession of Victoria to the throne in 1837, Falmouth (with Penryn) was the largest population centre in Cornwall, at 12,000.
-It had been an important victualling station for merchant shipping during the Napoleonic Wars, but Southampton was increasingly favoured for the continuing packet traffic, due to its more convenient road and coastal shipping connection to London.
+It had been an important victualling station for merchant shipping during the Napoleonic Wars, but Southampton was increasingly favoured for the continuing packet traffic, (Note: Packet traffic was mail and small packages considered to be urgent, those that were consigned to/from the Colonies and other overseas locations, and those to/from main commercial centres in England.) due to its more convenient road and coastal shipping connection to London.
 Although official assurances had been given about the retention of certain traffics, the construction of the London and Southampton Railway, seriously proposed in 1830 and completed in 1840, alarmed interested businessmen in Falmouth, and it was generally agreed that a railway connection to London was urgently needed.
-(In fact the Government announced the transfer of all but the South American packet traffic to Southampton in 1842.)
+(Note: In fact, the Government announced the transfer of all but the South American packet traffic to Southampton in 1842.)

 Early proposals, in 1835 and 1836, for the railway favoured a route broadly following the Old Road through Launceston and Okehampton, and on to Basingstoke or Reading.
 This huge undertaking failed for lack of funds, but it established the presumption that the part of this route west of Exeter, the Central Route, was the natural choice, and that the coastal route was not.
 The Central Route had the principal advantage of providing the shortest route to London, as the object was to secure the packet traffic.
 The intermediate terrain was largely unpopulated; the route traversed high altitudes, but the topography was easier than a route following the south coast because of the multiple valleys and river inlets near the coast.

-Later proposals were put forward, now reduced to joining the London and South Western Railway (L&SWR) near Exeter; the L&SWR was very gradually extending westward, but these proposals all failed for lack of financial support.
+Later proposals were put forward, now reduced to joining the London and South Western Railway (L&SWR) near Exeter; it was very gradually extending westward, but these proposals all failed for lack of financial support.
 Nonetheless a Committee to form a Cornwall Railway had been formed and Captain William Moorsom had prepared detailed plans for a route.